 - advising on transactions by way of bailment, carriage, chattel security and finance leasing, and the sale and supply of goods and services,

-- general commercial and contract law, including banking transactions,
+- general commercial and contract law, including investment and banking transactions,

-- arbitration, mediation and other forms of alternative dispute resolution in civil and commercial causes or matters.
+- arbitration, mediation, expert determination and other forms of alternative dispute resolution in civil and commercial causes or matters.